(Sub)linear kernels for edge modification problems towards structured graph classes: Introduction

 Our kernel is based on the claim of Guo~\cite{guo2007problem}, which states that the instance can be reduced to vertices that belong to at least one obstruction (that is, an induced $P_4$ or $C_4$).
 Using this claim, Guo proved the existence of a cubic kernel.
 By counting obstructions more precisely, we actually show very simply that the size of the kernel can be reduced to $O(k^2)$.

 \subparagraph*{Linear kernelization of starforests}

-We finally focus on triangle-free trivially perfect graphs also known as star forests.
+We finally focus on triangle-free trivially perfect graphs, also known as star forests.
 A \emph{star} is a tree with at most one internal vertex.
-A star with $n$ vertices is called a \emph{$n$-star}.
-Note that the single vertex graph as well as a $K_2$ are stars.
+A star with $n$ vertices is called an \emph{$n$-star}.
+Note that the single vertex graph and $K_2$ are stars.
 The class of \emph{starforests} graphs is the class of graphs that are a disjoint union of stars, that is every connected component is a star.
+Alternatively, it may be defined as the class of $K_3,C_4,P_4$-free graphs.

 One can remark that removing an edge from a starforest yields another starforest, hence it is never interesting to add edges to obtain a star forest.
 Therefore, \staradd{} is trivial, and \staredit{} is equivalent to \stardel{}.
 Drange et al. showed in~\cite{drange2015fast} that \stardel{} is \NP-complete and cannot be solved in subexponential time (that is in time $O(2^{o(k)}\poly(n))$), assuming the ETH~\cite{impagliazzo2001complexity}.